The Stories Our Photos Tell: Meet Buddy

 That’s when I learned the hard truth.

-Buddy graduated from high school in 1941 looking like a 12-year-old, was drafted into World War II.
+Buddy who graduated from high school in 1941 looking like a 12-year-old, was drafted into World War II.

 Buddy had only been in England for 3 months in 1944 when he flew his first mission.